The Simpsons: Bart's Nightmare: Reception

-Entertainment Weekly wrote that "Falling asleep while doing his homework, Bart has to battle with the demons of his subconscious—imagining himself as, among others, a rampaging green Bartzilla and a caped Bartman.
+Entertainment Weekly wrote: "Falling asleep while doing his homework, Bart has to battle with the demons of his subconscious—imagining himself as, among others, a rampaging green Bartzilla and a caped Bartman.
 A surreal blast."
-Super Gamer reviewed the SNES version and gave a review score of 73% writing: "It looks as good as the cartoon, but sadly playability is irritatingly tough and not as imaginative as the graphics."
+Super Gamer reviewed the SNES version and gave a review score of 73%, writing: "It looks as good as the cartoon, but sadly playability is irritatingly tough and not as imaginative as the graphics."
+Nintendo Power scored the SNES version 15/20, writing "the characters and situations in this adventure are very inventive.
+I like all of the things that Bart can do, but find him sometimes difficult to control."